nickovic/rtamt/docs/TLimp.md

 ### Evaluator(visitor) [rtamt/evaluator](../rtamt/evaluator)

-This is the instance of visior for spesific temporal logic.
+This is the instance of a visitor for a specific temporal logic.
 The parsed formulas are connected to the evaluator.
-This seprates evaluation method, like online or offline, then went to AST nodes.
+This separates evaluation method, like online or offline, then went to AST nodes.
-<span style="color: red; ">TODO: Tom can crify what is connextion between evaluator and visior class.
+<span style="color: red; ">TODO: Tom can clarify what is connection between evaluator and visior class.
 ![alt text](evaluator-diagram.png)

 ### Operation(visitor) [rtamt/operation](../rtamt/operation)